Vanilla Pudding From Scratch

 • Mix dry ingredients.
 Add cornstarch and sea salt to a small mixing bowl.
 Mix the two ingredients until there are no lumps.
 Set aside.

 • Mix wet ingredients.
-Add the milk, maple syrup, and egg yolks in a medium-sized mixing bowl.
-Whisk the mixture until all ingredients are fully incorporated, and the egg yolks are completely broken up.
+Add the milk, maple syrup, and egg yolks to a medium-sized mixing bowl.
+Whisk the mixture until all ingredients are fully incorporated and the egg yolks are completely broken up.

 • Combine.
 Slowly add the dry mixture to the milk mixture.
 Whisk as you combine the two mixtures until it has a smooth consistency and all ingredients fully dissolve.